google/mtail/README.md

       line_count++
     }

-Metrics are exported for scraping by a collector as JSON, CSV, or Prometheus format over HTTP, or can be periodically sent to a collectd, statsd, or Graphite collector socket.
+Metrics are exported for scraping by a collector as JSON or Prometheus format over HTTP, or can be periodically sent to a collectd, statsd, or Graphite collector socket.

 mtail recently migrated from http://code.google.com/p/emtail so see there for more docs.